 - Deconstruction.
 In some cases where a work area is completely overwhelmed with paper, it may make sense to strip the room right down to the carpet, review all items removed, and then reassemble the area, only putting back what is really needed.
 All other items are eliminated or placed in storage.

 - Frequency.
 The level of cleanup advocated here should be engaged in at least on a quarterly basis.
-Annual review lets paperwork pile up too much, and so should be considered too long an interval.
+An annual review lets paperwork pile up too much, and so should be considered too long an interval.

 - Work flow analysis.
 Create a layout of the accounting department and note on it the paths taken by employees during the work day.
 Doing so will reveal ways to eliminate obstructions and reposition employees to shorten their travel paths.